European Union: The new Corporate Sustainability Due Diligence Directive — what does it mean for companies?

 2.1.
 Due diligence

-• A commercial agreement related to their operations, products, or services
+• A commercial agreement related to their operations, products or services

-• The upstream value chain, i.e., the production of goods or the provision of services by the company, including the design, extraction, sourcing, manufacture, transport, storage, and supply of raw materials, products, or parts of the products and development of the product or the service.
+• The upstream value chain, i.e., the production of goods or the provision of services by the company, including the design, extraction, sourcing, manufacture, transport, storage and supply of raw materials, products or parts of the products, and development of the product or the service

 For identified (potential or actual) adverse impacts, the due diligence obligation includes the following aspects:

-• Integrating due diligence into policies and risk management systems
+• Integrating due diligence into policies and risk management systems.

-• Establishing and maintaining a notification mechanism and complaints procedure, open to those affected by adverse impacts, and the legitimate representatives of such persons (NGOs, unions, etc.)
+• Providing remediation to actual adverse impacts, i.e., providing financial or nonfinancial compensation, including restitution of the affected person or persons or environment; carrying out meaningful engagement with stakeholders, including providing information to stakeholders and answering their reasoned requests for information; and establishing and maintaining a notification mechanism and complaints procedure open to those affected by adverse impacts and the legitimate representatives of such persons (NGOs, unions, etc.)

-• Monitoring the effectiveness of their due diligence policy and measures, and publicly communicating on due diligence issues (where applicable, directly in the company's CSRD report)
+• Monitoring the effectiveness of their due diligence policy and measures, and publicly communicating on due diligence issues (where applicable, directly in the company's CSRD report).

 2.2.
 Climate change mitigation

-• The Climate Plan must aim "to ensure, through best efforts, that the business model and strategy of the company are compatible with":
+• The Climate Transition Plan must aim "to ensure, through best efforts, that the business model and strategy of the company are compatible with" the following:

-• The transition to a sustainable economy
+• The transition to a sustainable economy.

-• Limiting global warming to 1.5 °C in line with the Paris Agreement
+• Limiting global warming to 1.5 °C, in line with the Paris Agreement.

-• The objective of achieving climate neutrality as established in the EU Climate Law, including its intermediate and 2050 targets
+• The objective of achieving climate neutrality as established in the EU Climate Law, including its intermediate and 2050 targets.

-• Where relevant, the exposure of the undertaking to coal-, oil- and gas-related activities
+• Where relevant, the exposure of the undertaking to coal-, oil- and gas-related activities.

-• It must include the following company-specific climate targets, plans, and other topics
+• It must include the following company-specific climate targets, plans and other topics:

-3. What is the cost of non-compliance?
+3. What is the cost of noncompliance?

 Pecuniary sanctions must be based on the company's global net turnover, and the maximum sanction must be at least 5% of the net worldwide turnover of the company in the financial year preceding the fining decision.
-Member States are free to set their maximums even higher.
+Member states are free to set their maximums even higher.
 For an EU or non-EU company that is the ultimate parent company of a group, penalties are calculated on their consolidated turnover.
-Non-confidential versions of the fining decisions will be published and will remain publicly available for at least 5 years, including to enable third parties to engage the company's civil liability (see below).
+Non-confidential versions of the fining decisions will be published and will remain publicly available for at least five years, including to enable third parties to engage the company's civil liability (see below).

 4. When do these rules start applying to which companies?

-CS3D will start to apply to in-scope companies as follows:
+The CSDDD will start to apply to in-scope companies as follows:

-1 Directive (EU) 2022/2464 of the European Parliament and of the Council of 14 December 2022 amending Regulation (EU) No 537/2014, Directive 2004/109/EC, Directive 2006/43/EC and Directive 2013/34/EU, as regards corporate sustainability reporting
+1 Directive (EU) 2022/2464 of the European Parliament and of the Council of 14 December 2022 amending Regulation (EU) No. 537/2014, Directive 2004/109/EC, Directive 2006/43/EC and Directive 2013/34/EU, as regards corporate sustainability reporting.

-2 Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088
+2 Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment and amending Regulation (EU) 2019/2088.

 Copyright © 2024 Baker & McKenzie.
 All rights reserved.
 Ownership: This documentation and content (Content) is a proprietary resource owned exclusively by Baker McKenzie (meaning Baker & McKenzie International and its member firms).
 The Content is protected under international copyright conventions.
 Use of this Content does not of itself create a contractual relationship, nor any attorney/client relationship, between Baker McKenzie and any person.
 Non-reliance and exclusion: All Content is for informational purposes only and may not reflect the most current legal and regulatory developments.
 All summaries of the laws, regulations and practice are subject to change.
 The Content is not offered as legal or professional advice for any specific matter.
 It is not intended to be a substitute for reference to (and compliance with) the detailed provisions of applicable laws, rules, regulations or forms.
 Legal advice should always be sought before taking any action or refraining from taking any action based on any Content.
 Baker McKenzie and the editors and the contributing authors do not guarantee the accuracy of the Content and expressly disclaim any and all liability to any person in respect of the consequences of anything done or permitted to be done or omitted to be done wholly or partly in reliance upon the whole or any part of the Content.
 The Content may contain links to external websites and external websites may link to the Content.
 Baker McKenzie is not responsible for the content or operation of any such external sites and disclaims all liability, howsoever occurring, in respect of the content or operation of any such external websites.
 Attorney Advertising: This Content may qualify as “Attorney Advertising” requiring notice in some jurisdictions.
 To the extent that this Content may qualify as Attorney Advertising, PRIOR RESULTS DO NOT GUARANTEE A SIMILAR OUTCOME.
 Reproduction: Reproduction of reasonable portions of the Content is permitted provided that (i) such reproductions are made available free of charge and for non-commercial purposes, (ii) such reproductions are properly attributed to Baker McKenzie, (iii) the portion of the Content being reproduced is not altered or made available in a manner that modifies the Content or presents the Content being reproduced in a false light and (iv) notice is made to the disclaimers included on the Content.
 The permission to re-copy does not allow for incorporation of any substantial portion of the Content in any work or publication, whether in hard copy, electronic or any other form or for commercial purposes.